Ryan Jones (footballer, born 2002)

-Ryan Mark Jones (born 23 May 2002) is an English footballer who plays as a defender or midfielder for club Aldershot Town.
+Ryan Mark Jones (born 23 May 2002) is an English footballer who plays as a defender or midfielder for club Yeovil Town.

 Career

+Jones spent time in the youth teams of both Weston-super-Mare and Clevedon Town, he made his debut for the latter in the Western League in March 2019 before re-joining Weston-super-Mare.
 Jones broke through at Weston-super-Mare during the 2019–20 season, being named on the bench for a large proportion of fixtures.
 On 26 October 2019, Jones scored his first senior goal in a 3–2 FA Trophy defeat to AFC Totton.
 His goal in the 6th minute of extra time gave his side a 2–1 lead before Totton responded twice to win the match and progress.
 His first league goal came in February 2020 with the fifth goal in a 5–0 thrashing of Wimborne Town.